blongden73/macrame/_posts/2020-06-08-francisco-miranda.md

   5.4-15.9z"/></svg>
 colour: "#5FA1FF"
 illustration: /assets/img/uploads/• spacial-800x800.gif
-intro_paragraph: "**Francisco Miranda** is about how mathematics and physics can be turned into art."
+intro_paragraph: "**Francisco Miranda,** or how you can turn mathematics and physics into art."
 sections:
   section: >-
     Calling Francisco Miranda a really talented artist is something of an understatement.
+He is also unlike other artists you may have heard of.

     **Born in Buenos Aires in 1981, Francisco may be the most industrial and mechanical artist, or the most artistic industrial designer, you ever meet.**